smaiht/crypto-monitor-service/readme.md

-# Cryptocurrency Data Monitoring Service (PHP, CCXT, TimescaleDB, Redis)
+# Cryptocurrency Data Monitoring Service
+- PHP, CCXT, TimescaleDB (pgsql), Redis (pub/sub)

 This is part of a real-time cryptocurrency data monitoring system.
 It collects data from a specified cryptocurrency exchange, processes it, sends it to the hub, and stores it in a TimescaleDB database.